KieMac16/data-analytics-power-bi-report/README.md

 StartofMonthName = SWITCH('Date'[StartofMonth], 1, "Jan", 2, "Feb", 3, "Mar", 4, "Apr", 5, "May", 6, "Jun", 7, "Jul", 8, "Aug", 9, "Sep", 10, "Oct", 11, "Nov", 12, "Dec")

-- And finally I created a Date Hierarcy to allow me to drill down into data by date types - This is as simple as right clikcing on your first date type and selecting 'Create Hierarchy'.
-Then, in order, right click on the next date type and click 'Add to hierarchy', selecting your date hierarchy.
+- And finally I created a Date Hierarcy to allow me to drill down into data by date types - This is as simple as right clicking on your first date type and selecting 'Create Hierarchy'.
+Then, in order, right click on the next date type and click 'Add to hierarchy', selecting your Date Hierarchy.

 *Screenshot of Date Hierarchy*
 ![image](https://github.com/KieMac16/data-analytics-power-bi-report/assets/145379671/2fa66ce6-b745-475b-a0c4-476df7560330)